utilitywarehouse/terraform-applier/README.md

   use.
 The applier will install the requested release when it starts up.
 If you don't specify an explicit version, it will choose the latest available one.
 Ignored if `TERRAFORM_PATH` is set.
+- `--global-run-envs (GLOBAL_RUN_ENVS)` - (default: `""`) The comma separated list of ENVs which will be passed from controller to all terraform run process.
+The envs should be set on controller
 ---
 - `--module-label-selector (MODULE_LABEL_SELECTOR)` - (default: `""`) If present controller will only watch and process modules with this label.
 Env value string should be in the form of 'label-key=label-value'. if multiple terraform-applier is running in same cluster